Jbird757/AWS-Serverless-Static-Website-TF-Module/README.md

 Now, in the console in the `terraform/` directory you can run `terraform init` to initialize a terraform project.
 For the purposes of this module, all Terraform commands should be run in the `terraform` directory.
 This will set up a backend in this directory that will keep track of changes made.
 You can also configure the backend to be in an [S3 bucket](https://developer.hashicorp.com/terraform/language/settings/backends/configuration), and for a website hosted on AWS that is probably the better choice.

 ## Your Terraform
 Look at the `io.tf` file and view the variables and outputs.
 The variables are all inputs to the module.
 Some are required (those without a `default` attribute).
-You will need to define these values in your `terraform.tfvars` file and reference them in your `terraform/main.tf` to pass them into the module.
+You will need to define these values in your `variables.tf` file and reference them in your `terraform/main.tf` to pass them into the module.

 Take note of the `tls_cert_validated` and `site_domain_name` variables.
 If you have a domain name, you will need to make 2 applies.
 The first will create the ACM certificate and the S3 bucket, and the second should be done after validating the ACM certificate ([see the DNS section](#dns)).
 Here are the ways to set these variables for the following scenarios: